 Maybe you live in an apartment with not much more than a balcony, but you love fresh veggies and would still like to grow your own - no problem!
 Here are some top tips to help make your urban garden a tasty success.

 1.)
 Container gardening

-If you have limited outdoor space, be it a small yard, shared courtyard or balcony, a container garden may be the thing for you.
+If you have limited outdoor space, be it a small yard, shared courtyard or balcony, a container garden with vegetables and fruits may be the ideal thing for you.

 One of the great things about container gardening is the ability to grow almost any vegetable and many varieties of fruit, given the right conditions and space enough for an appropriately-sized container.

-With the right amount of sun exposure it's even feasible to successfully grow small fruit trees or bushes this way.
+With the right amount of sun exposure and watering system it's even feasible to successfully grow small fruit trees or bushes this way.
 In my day I have seen both lemon trees and blueberry bushes thrive in above-ground planters - what a tasty way to fill your container garden with color!

-Container gardens are also extremely space efficient as every ounce of soil in your container will count as no growing space will be wasted underfoot as you care for and harvest your plants.
+Container gardens are also extremely space efficient as every ounce of soil in your container will count for fruit and vegetable production - no growing space will be wasted underfoot as you care for and harvest your plants.

 While it's true that many plants will demand a minimum of 6 hours of direct sun per day there are several 'shade vegetables' that will tolerate or thrive in partial shade and dappled sunlight.